melzreal/travel-goals-sinatra-project/README.md

 - [x] Users can register, login, logout
 - [x] Users can create holidays with a name and associated countries.
 - [x] Users can view holidays/ countries and click on them
+- [x] Prevent users from deleting holidays that were not created by that user
+- [x] Added ability to delete countries

 To do:
-- [ ] Add edit forms to add notes to each country
+- [ ] Add edit forms to add notes to each country and patch methods
-- [ ] Add ability to delete countries
 - [ ] Add secure authentication (currently session secret is set to secret)
-- [ ] Prevent other users from modifying content that was not created by that user
+- [ ] Prevent users from deleting countries not associated to that user via holidays
 - [ ] Add flash messages to request logins and display errors